2023 Most Popular Health Sciences & Services Bachelor's Degree Trade Schools in the Southeast Region

 Top 15% Most Popular Health Sciences & Services Bachelor's Degree Schools

 Our analysis found University of South Florida - Main Campus to be the most popular school for health sciences & services students who want to pursue a bachelor’s degree in the Southeast Region .
-USF Tampa is a very large public school located in the large city of Tampa.
+USF Tampa is a fairly large public school located in the large city of Tampa.

 Women make up 72% of the health science majors at the school.